William Sayle: Life in Bermuda

 Although Bermuda quickly became a thriving colony, the growth of tobacco as a cash crop that was the basis of the economy under company administration became unprofitable from the 1620s as Virginia became stable and self-sufficient and England established newer and larger colonies, all of which emulated Bermuda's economy, flooding the English market with cheap tobacco.
 Few shareholders in the company actually settled in Bermuda, and the land was occupied and worked by tenants and by indentured servants who repaid the cost of their transport to Bermuda with seven years' labour.
 The more successful settlers (whether they arrived as shareholders or tenants at their own expense or as indentured servants) increased their landholdings by purchasing shares from adventurers who were finding them ever less profitable.
 Whereas absentee landowners primarily relied on tobacco exports, residents began to switch to maritime trades, replanting the fields that had been cleared from the forest with Bermuda cedar, which was vital to shipbuilding and more valuable than cash crops like tobacco.
 They also grew food crops and raised livestock for their own consumption, and exported their excess production aboard their new ships for sale in other colonies.
 This put them at odds with the company, which only earned profits from the tobacco grown for export.
 This contest between the settlers and the company would end when the settlers took their complaint to the Crown and the company's Royal Charter was revoked in 1684.

 Sayle appears to have settled in Bermuda by about 1630.
 He owned considerable property in the colony, with 165 shares totalling 220.5 acres in Southampton, Smith's, and Pembroke parishes, according to the 1662–1663 survey by Richard Norwood.
 Among his possessions was the property where the house in Smith's known as Verdmont was built about 1710 off Sayle Road.
-As one of the colony's most prominent men, he was at times a member of the council (that combined the roles now performed by the Senate and the Cabinet).
+As one of the colony's most prominent men, he served as a military officer in command of King's Castle, and was at times a member of the council (that combined the roles now performed by the Senate and the Cabinet).
 By this period, the Somers Isles Company had ceased sending new Governors from abroad, and appointed a succession of prominent residents to the position.
 Sayle was appointed Governor in 1643, but as an Independent Puritan, aligned with the Parliamentary cause, the Commonwealth and then Oliver Cromwell's Protectorship, he was to be at odds with the majority of Bermuda's dominant elite.